 Entrance Examinations for Engineering Courses After 12th

 In the majority of the courses, the university or the institution conducts an entrance test to gauge the aptitude of the students for the said courses.
-Some of the top entrance exams that the students can take up in the engineering field, are mentioned below:
+Some of the top entrance exams that students can take up in the engineering field are mentioned below: